louislarry/terraform-aws-spa/README.md

     __Answer:__

-    Just run `terraform apply` again and you'll be fine.
-It is caused by a bug in terraform cloudfront_distribution template.
+    It's a bug.
+Just re-run `terraform apply` and you should be be fine the second time.

+## LICENSE

+MIT